Lavender Exfoliating Soap

-Calming and soothing lavender essential oil in skin nourishing goat milk soap with ground oatmeal and lavender buds as exfoliants
+Calming and soothing lavender essential oil in skin nourishing goat milk soap with ground oatmeal and lavender buds for gentle exfoliation

 Olive Oil (Olea Europaea), Goat Milk, Coconut Oil (Cocos Guineensis), Palm Oil (Elaeis Guineensis), Sodium Hydroxide, Essential Oil, Oatmeal, Lavandula Angustifolia, Glycerin

-Why is goat milk soap good for your skin?
-What’s in the goat milk?
+Why is goat milk soap so good for dry skin?

-- Goat milk gives goat milk soaps lactic acid.
-Lactic acid is an alpha hydroxy acid that occurs naturally in goat milk that exfoliates your skin cells without drying them out.
+Lactic acid is an alpha hydroxy acid occuring naturally in goat milk that exfoliates your skin cells without drying them out.